apfreeman/Unit-14-LSTM-Stock-Predictor/README.md

 Analysing the output, the best batch size was determined to be 2 as this produced the lowest loss score.

-On analysing the window size, lowering from 10 to 5 did not yield a significant imporvement.
-Lowering the window size further to 1 produced a slight imporvement in the loss score but approached over fitting.
+On analysing the window size, lowering from 10 to 5 did not yield a significant improvement.
+Lowering the window size further to 1 produced a slight improvement in the loss score but approached over fitting.

-## Close price Evaluation Eand Plots experimenting with batch and window sizes
+## Close price Evaluation and Plots experimenting with batch and window sizes

 - **Batch size = 2**